Maine CDC Breast and Cervical Health Program (MBCHP)

 - Second, if you have a specific claims issue, please fax a copy of the claim, including Remittance Advice (RA) and Explanation of Medical Benefit (EOB) to the MBCHP with a brief description of the issue on the fax cover sheet:

 - If you wish to speak with MBCHP regarding a billing issue, please contact us at 1-800-350-5180 extension 76285.

-3. How do I handle a covered service claim for a MBCHP client who has private or group insurance benefits?
+3. How do I handle a covered service claim for a MBCHP member who has private or group insurance benefits?

 - Once the claim has been processed by the third-party insurer, a copy of the Explanation of Benefits (EOB) must be attached to the MBCHP claim and submitted to: